gyselroth/balloon-auth-consent/README.md

-# balloon-auth-consent
+# balloon consent app

-balloon consent app for inbuilt ory hydra
+Note this is currently under development and will be the consent app for balloon v3.0.0